 Find Cheap Homeowners Insurance Quotes in Your Area

-Home contents insurance (or personal property insurance) covers the cost of replacing belongings in your home when they're damaged or stolen.
-In the US, home contents coverage is usually included as part of your homeowners or renters insurance policy, but standalone contents insurance is available in other countries like the UK and Australia.
+Home contents insurance, or personal property insurance, covers the cost of replacing belongings in your home when they're damaged or stolen.
+In the U.S., home contents coverage is usually included as part of a homeowners or renters insurance policy.

 Who and what does home contents insurance cover?

-Here's a list of items that we found were covered by "standard" sample policies in the US.
-Because these aren't legally standardized, your own covered categories and limits may differ in ways that you'll have to confirm by examining your policy.
-Contents coverage can also change depending on who owns the property and where it's located—more on this below.
+Below, we’ve gathered a list of items that are covered by "standard" sample policies in the U.S. Because these aren't legally standardized, your own covered categories and limits may differ in ways that you'll have to confirm by examining your policy.
+Contents coverage can also change depending on who owns the property and where it's located — more on this below.

-If you're a homeowner, other parts of your homeowner's insurance policy probably cover many items that your contents insurance doesn't.
-This includes coverage for carpeting, boilers, and appliances like washing machines.
-If you rent, your landlord's homeowner coverage should apply to these items.
+If you're a homeowner, other parts of your homeowners insurance policy probably cover many items that your contents insurance doesn't.
+This includes coverage for carpeting, boilers and appliances such as washing machines.
+If you rent, your landlord's homeowners coverage should apply to these items.
 As always, be sure to confirm the details of your own policy.

 Does contents insurance depend on where you keep your things?

 Most homeowners insurance policies offer at least some personal property coverage around the world, including when you travel.